salu133445/Embedded2017/hw2/README.md

 ## How to Run

-1. Connect to the tessel 2 board
+1. Connect your PC to the tessel 2 board
+2. Plug the climate module at port A and the ambient module at port B.
-2. Make sure your tessel 2 has been connected to the same wifi AP as the client end does, since the demo is done within LAN.
+3. Make sure your tessel 2 has been connected to the same wifi AP as the client end does, since the demo is done within LAN.
-3. Run the following
+4. Run the following
     ```
         t2 run meow.js
     ```